Go Back

 Notes

 The original recipe was originally found here on Rosemary Gladstar's site.
-She in turn received it from Nancy and Michael Phillips, the authors of The Herbalist's Way.
+She, in turn, received it from Nancy and Michael Phillips, the authors of The Herbalist's Way.
 She also provides a variation of the recipe with dried elderberries.